sarahciston/codingcare/posts/0critintro.md

 This is a practice of artistic research, research-creation, and/or arts-based research (different lineages and regions call it by different names)[cite] [@lovelessHowMakeArt2019].

+>"Arts-based research recognises the diversity of methods appropriate to research; the plurality of objects of study; and the array of values associated with these diverse research methods and objects." [@willisFastForwardFuture2016]

 >"Specifically the "valences" of research-creation [Chapman & Sawchuk] that are not "creative presentation of research" (reporting on research in creative ways), or "research for creation" that supports a stand-alone artwork, or "research from creation" (reporting about artworks after the fact), but rather "creation-as-research" [and I'd add research-as-creation], which Loveless says "Research-creation [...] produces hybrid forms, defamiliarizing and uncanny, that oscillate between more than one 'species' of production and that result in 'offspring' that are often unthinkable, illegible within the current institutional frameworks of academia.
 It creates a chimera.
 By bringing research and creation together in such a way that they unpredictably contaminate and remake each other,"

 >"in failing to fully belong, and allowing that nonbelonging to denaturalize, emergently, its givens, research-creation tells other stories, uncanny stories, that (have the potential to) carry within them the other ethics that King invites us to attend to."